-During my second trip to India, I’ve discovered the secret of the Indian women: they use amla oil for hair growth and thickness.
+During my second trip to India, I’ve discovered the beauty secret of the Indian women: they use amla oil for hair growth and thickness.

-At that time, I was desperate in front of my split ends and broken roots.
+At that time, I was desperate in front of my split ends and broken hair roots.

 I had tried several types of hair treatments, without much success.

 Since then, I’ve been a fervent fan of amla benefits for hair, skin and health.
 I explain everything about amla hair oil below, the before and after amla for my hair and its effects, amla oil benefits for hair, how to use amla oil for hair growth, oil and amla powder, alternative products like Brahmi oil, the truth about hair growth with amla, where to buy amla-based products, how to use amla for your hair, which beard oil to use, amla or mustard oil…

-To buy these products, India is obviously the best place.
+To buy these hair care products, India is obviously the best place.
 But the good news is that Amazon offers a wide range.
 You will find links to these different products directly in the article, with the use I recommend.
 By using these links, you help me maintain this blog, at no extra cost to you.